 Structure:

-• Each fallopian tube is lined with ciliated epithelial cells and smooth muscle.
+Lined with ciliated epithelial cells and smooth muscle.

 Function:

-• To transport the egg from the ovary to the uterus
+To transport the egg from the ovary to the uterus.

-• To provide a suitable environment for fertilization, which typically occurs within the tube
+To provide a suitable environment for fertilization.

 3. Uterus (womb):

-• If fertilization does not occur, the endometrium is shed during menstruation.
+The endometrium (inner lining of the uterus) thickens during the menstrual cycle to prepare for pregnancy, and if fertilization does not occur, the endometrium is shed during menstruation.

 Position:

-• The uterus, also known as the womb, is located in the lower abdomen between the bladder and rectum.
+Located in the lower abdomen between the bladder and rectum.

 Structure:

-i. the endometrium (inner lining)
+Endometrium (inner lining)

-ii. myometrium (middle muscular layer)
+Myometrium (middle muscular layer)

-iii. perimetrium (outer serous layer)
+Perimetrium (outer serous layer)

 Function:

-• To house and nourish a developing foetus during pregnancy
+To house and nourish a developing foetus during pregnancy.

 4. Cervix:

-• The lower, narrow part of the uterus that connects the uterus to the vagina.
+The lower, narrow part of the uterus that connects the uterus to the vagina.

-• The cervix has a small opening called the os, which allows for the passage of sperm into the uterus and the exit of menstrual blood.
+The cervix has a small opening called the os, which allows for the passage of sperm into the uterus and the exit of menstrual blood.

-• During childbirth, the cervix dilates to allow the baby to pass through the birth canal.
+During childbirth, the cervix dilates to allow the baby to pass through the birth canal.

 5. Vagina:

-• A muscular, elastic canal that extends from the cervix to the vulva.
+A muscular, elastic canal that extends from the cervix to the vulva.

-• The vagina serves multiple functions: it is the receptacle for the penis during sexual intercourse, the passage for menstrual blood to exit the body, and the birth canal during childbirth.
+Serves multiple functions: it is the receptacle for the penis during sexual intercourse, the passage for menstrual blood to exit the body, and the birth canal during childbirth.

 Position: